Ritten: History

 The mountain ridge is first mentioned in AD 871–75 as "Mons Ritanus" and then in 1027 as "Mons Rittena".
 Already around 1200 a mountain inn was established on the plateau.
 In 1237 Runkelstein Castle was built on a rocky spur in Ritten territory by the lords of Wangen.

 The Tyrolean patriotic hero Peter Mayr (1767–1810), involved in the rebellion against Napoleon's forces that occupied Tyrol, was born in the village of Siffian in Ritten.

 From the 17th century Ritten has been a popular summer destination for citizens of Bolzano, since the air is considerably cooler on the plateau.
 Ritten is connected with Bolzano with a provincial road and with a cableway from Oberbozen, one of the longest cableways of the world in one track, about 4 km long and 12 minutes to travel.
-This cableway replaced in 1960 the previous rack railway, built in 1907.
+In 1960, this cableway replaced the previous rack railway, built in 1907.
 The railway is still in function on the mountain side between Maria Himmelfahrt and Klobenstein.